vezzolter/DSA/Algorithms/Sorting/CountingSort/CountingSort.md

 ## Introduction
-The **Counting Sort** works by counting the occurrences of each unique value in the input array.
-It then uses these counts to determine the position of each value in the sorted output array.
-By iterating over the input and placing each value in its correct position based on the cumulative counts, the algorithm produces a sorted sequence without requiring any comparisons between values.
+The **Counting Sort** works by counting the occurrences of each unique value in the initial array.
+Then it uses these counts to determine the position of each value in the sorted output array (refer below), therefore producing a sorted sequence without requiring any comparisons between values.

+## Important Details
+Basically, there are two ways you can do counting sort:
+1. **Regular Scheme** — counts occurrences of each value and directly places each into the sorted output based on its count.
+Unstable version.
+2. **Prefix-Sum Scheme** — counts occurrences of each value, transforms the count array into a prefix sum array,and then places each value into the sorted output based on its cumulative counts.
+Stable version.

-## Algorithm Steps
+## Algorithm Steps (Regular Scheme)
-Currently in Progress...
+1. Determine the minimum and maximum values in the initial array to establish a count array.
+2. Initialize with zeros a count array of size equal to the previously determined rannge.
+3. Count occurrences by iterating through the initial array and incrementing corresponding index in the count array.
+4. Iterate throught the count array and for each index in it, write the index value to the output array the number of times equal to the value at that index.